Missionware/odos-docs-src/src/manual/odos_objectmanagers.md

 1. Receive changesets from connected clients

-2. Perform in-menory transactions by validating the changeset against the current object state and applying the state in server's cache
+2. Perform in-memory transactions by validating the changeset against the current object state and applying the state in server's cache

 3. Write the data to the data store